markjdba/ai-case-study/README.md

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing&mdash;you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)

-WBD is using Flyte, XGBoost, and Python.
+Warner Bros.
+Discovery is using Flyte, XGBoost, and Python.
 According to Machine Learning Platform Engineer Frank Shen:

 > "Flyte for orchestration.
 Flyte’s Python support immediately closed gaps between local development and deployment, Shen said.
 “Now data scientists start developing locally on their machines not using notebook, but using pure Python and just adding the annotation provided by Flyte.
 It works everywhere".
 [Union](https://www.union.ai/case-study/how-warner-bros-discovery-keeps-its-media-streams-flowing)